-The City requires that property owners file a Certificate of Occupancy application if construction or alteration has changed their building's use, occupancy, or means of exit.
+Property owners must file a Certificate of Occupancy application if construction or alteration has changed their building's use, occupancy, or means of exit.
 You must file an application for a Certificate of Occupancy to begin the inspection process before the certificate is issued.

-The City provides Letters of No Objection to confirm the legal use of a building built before 1938.
-To request a Letter of No Objection, go to the Department of Buildings Borough Office where your property is located.
-Bring any property related materials you have that demonstrate the longstanding use of the property.
-Examples include old property surveys, deeds, water bills, tax assessments, or photographs.
+The Department of Buildings (DOB) provides Letters of No Objection to confirm the legal use of a building constructed before 1938.
+To request a Letter of No Objection, go to the DOB Borough Office where your property is located.
+Bring any property-related materials you have that demonstrate the longstanding use of the property.
+Examples of such materials include old property surveys, deeds, water bills, tax assessments, or photographs.

-Before you visit a Department of Buildings Borough Office, research the construction records for the property by using the online Building Information System.
+Before you visit a DOB Borough Office, research the construction records for the property by using the online Buildings Information System.